A Day Well Spent at the Calgary Bow River Parks and Pathways

 Calgary’s network of river parks and pathways is one of the greatest and most popular attributes of Calgary; whether it be spring, summer, fall or winter, it’s always a safe bet that there will be many people using them for a variety of activities, myself included!

-With close to 700km of pathways found along Calgary’s Bow and Elbow Rivers, there are many access points for users all over the city, but I usually stay close to the heart of my home town and begin my day at Eau Claire.
+With close to 700km of pathways found in Calgary, a large part of which are found along the Bow and Elbow Rivers, there are many access points for users all over the city.
+I usually stay close to the heart of my home town and begin my day at Eau Claire.

 Eau Claire and the Bow River